Skip to the main content

 • Minimum Education 4 years post-secondary

-The minimum education requirement is generally a bachelor’s degree in a related discipline.
-Increasingly, ergonomists have certification or post-secondary education such as a master’s degree in ergonomics, psychology, human kinetics, human factors, or biomedical engineering.
+The minimum education requirement is generally a bachelor’s degree in ergonomics or a related discipline.
+This could include psychology, human kinetics, human factors, or biomedical engineering.
+Increasingly, ergonomists have graduate-level certification or a graduate degree.
 Those working in systems design may have a master’s degree in industrial engineering.
 For more information, see the Industrial Engineer occupational profile.

 To expand or narrow your search for programs related to this occupation, visit Post-Secondary Programs.